-Our Vegan Tempura Platter may not be the healthiest of dishes, but it sure is one of our favourites.
+Our Vegan Vegetable Tempura may not be the healthiest of dishes, but it sure is one of our favourites.
 There’s nothing better than going for sushi and overindulging in all of the veggie maki rolls, tempura, and edamame.
 Now you can do it from home!

 When my husband and I first went vegan, we were surprised to learn that there is often milk in the tempura batter.
 So, we turned to making it at home.
 I would say the majority of our date nights are spent rolling out our Veggie Maki Rolls and creating our Vegan Tempura Platter.